edunham/site/pages/bored.rst

 Bored?
 ======

-The set of times when I find interestng pages and the times when I have the bandwidth do take on a new task sometimes seem disjoint.
+The set of times when I find interesting pages and the times when I have the bandwidth do take on a new task are typically disjoint.
 Here's a subset of the interesting websites that I find.

 Blogs